-Contingent consideration represents the fair value of additional consideration estimated in respect of the acquisitions of Casco Financial Services Limited (renamed to Equals Connect Limited) in November 2019 and Effective FX Limited intellectual property rights in October 2020.
-This additional consideration payable is the result of revenues being in excess of forecasts at the time of acquisition.
+Contingent consideration represents the fair value of additional consideration estimated in respect of the acquisitions of Equals Connect Limited NCI in September 2022, Roqqett Limited in January 2023 and Oonex SA (renamed to Equals Money Europe SA) in July 2023.
+This decrease in consideration payable is the result of revenues underperforming compared to forecasts at the time of acquisition and receivables at the time of acquisition not being recovered.